Sourdough Biscuits

 These sourdough biscuits couldn't be easier to make.
 So, let's dive straight into the details and get these delicious biscuits on the table!

-STEP 4: Generously flour your work surface, turn out the dough and flour the top of the dough.
-Press into a rectangle 1 inch thick, and cut out biscuits.
-Gather scraps and continue to cut until you have 12 biscuits.
+Flour your work surface generously and turn out the dough.
+Sprinkle flour on top of the dough, then pat it into a 1-inch thick rectangle.
+Cut out biscuits and gather the scraps to cut more until you have 12 biscuits.

 How to cut biscuits